Hilary Putnam

-Life
+Biography

+Early life and education

 Hilary Whitehall Putnam was born on July 31, 1926, in Chicago, Illinois.
 His father, Samuel Putnam, was a scholar of Romance languages, columnist, and translator who wrote for the Daily Worker, a publication of the American Communist Party, from 1936 to 1946.
 Because of his father's commitment to communism, Putnam had a secular upbringing, although his mother, Riva, was Jewish.
 In early 1927, six months after Hilary's birth, the family moved to France, where Samuel was under contract to translate the surviving works of François Rabelais.
 In a 2015 autobiographical essay, Putnam said that his first childhood memories were from his life in France, and his first language was French.

 Putnam completed the first two years of his primary education in France before he and his parents returned to the U.S. in 1933, settling in Philadelphia.
 There, he attended Central High School, where he met Noam Chomsky, who was a year behind him.
 The two remained friends—and often intellectual opponents—for the rest of Putnam's life.
 Putnam studied philosophy at the University of Pennsylvania, receiving his B.A. degree and becoming a member of the Philomathean Society, the country's oldest continually existing collegiate literary society.
 He did graduate work in philosophy at Harvard University and later at UCLA's philosophy department, where he received his Ph.D. in 1951 for his dissertation, The Meaning of the Concept of Probability in Application to Finite Sequences.
 Putnam's dissertation supervisor Hans Reichenbach was a leading figure in logical positivism, the dominant school of philosophy of the day; one of Putnam's most consistent positions was his rejection of logical positivism as self-defeating.
 Over the course of his life, Putnam was his own philosophical adversary, changing his positions on philosophical questions and critiquing his previous views.